When I set up a brand-new Android TV box, the first app I install is always the Downloader app.

 How to Enable Unknown Sources

-For example, that means that if you want to enable it for Aptoide TV, but disable it for File Commander, you can do that.
+A significant change in current Android and Android TV versions lets you enable or disable this setting for each app.
+That means if you want to allow it for Aptoide TV but disable it for File Commander, you can do that.

 To get to that menu, click on the Settings icon to get to your Device Preferences.